Academic Requirements for Admission

 - The Common Application

-- Students who have completed fewer than 24 hours of transferable college credit or who have graduated high school within a year of the term for which they are applying must submit an official high school transcript.
+- Students who have completed fewer than 24 credits of transferable college credit or graduated high school within a year of the term for which they are applying must submit an official high school transcript.
 Standardized test scores (ACT or SAT) are optional.
 Applicants who choose to submit ACT and/or SAT scores can have them sent electronically from the testing company or include them on official high school transcripts.
 Self-reported scores will also be considered.

 Applicants who fail to declare previous college attendance will be subject to dismissal from the University.